Skip to main content

 By Road

-By rail
+By Rail

-London Kings Cross to Brighton (1 hour)
+• London Kings Cross to Brighton: Approximately 1 hour.

 By Coach